In This Section

 Alicia obtained her Master's degree in Public Health from the University of the Sciences (May 2015) and has a Bachelor of Arts degree in Psychology from the Massachusetts College of Liberal Arts.
 She manages all aspects of the Student Health Insurance Plan including enrollment, waivers, and education about benefits and accessing services; coordinates counseling center client scheduling and registration; as well as overseeing several health promotion programs, including STI testing and immunization clinics.
 She has a strong interest in community outreach and, in particular, economic disparities, mental health, sexual health, and adverse childhood experiences.

 Counseling Practicum Students

-Britani Nestel is a clinical counseling practicum student for the 2016-2017 academic year.
-Britani is in the final year of a Masters program at Eastern University in Clinical Counseling with a Trauma Studies concentration.
-She graduated from Taylor University with a BA in Psychology.
-Previous practicum experience includes working with vulnerable youth at the Philadelphia Wooden Boat Factory.
-She also worked with homeless young adults as a research assistant at Covenant House.
-Britani's professional interests include trauma, grief, motivational interviewing and resilience, and community engagement.
+Megan Serrrill is a clinical counseling practicum student for the 2017-2018 academic year.
+Megan is in her final year of her Masters program at Eastern University in Clinical Counseling with a Trauma Studies concentration.
+She graduated from Eastern University with a BA in Psychology, and minors in Music as well as Gender Studies.
+Megan currently also works as a support for college students with Autism Spectrum Disorder in the university setting.
+Previous practicum experience includes working with people with eating disorders at Monte Nido, focusing on group therapy and meal support.
+Megan has also worked as a mentor for young adults in middle school and high school.
+Megan's clinical interests include trauma, family psychology, attachment theory, and creative therapies.

 1st Floor, Suite 1200